An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Method

 \subsubsection{Response Evaluation}

 During the process of iterative optimization, it is crucial to assess the quality of a response.
-In this study, we employ the Rouge-1 score~\cite{lin2004rouge}, a prevalent metric for evaluating summarization models.
+In this study, we employ the Rouge-1 score, a prevalent metric for evaluating summarization models.
 The similarity between the generated results and ground-truth is measured on a word-by-word basis by the Rouge-1 score, thus enabling the evaluation of the outputs at a more refined scale.
 The dynamic prompt incorporates $N$ radiology reports having the highest similarity in the corpus, with the impression section deemed of high reference value for the ChatGPT response evaluation.
-As depicted in line 10 of Algorithm~\ref{algorithm_1}, we calculate the Rouge-1 score of ChatGPT's response with the impression section of each similar report in the dynamic prompt, and average it to get the final evaluation result.
-Subsequently, we derive "good response" and "bad response" based on the pre-defined threshold and merge the outcomes into the iterative prompt, and feed it again into ChatGPT.
-This process is repeated until the maximum number of iterations, following which the response with the highest evaluation score during the iteration is chosen as the final generated impression of input radiology report.
+As depicted in line 10 of Algorithm~\ref{algorithm_1}, we calculate the Rouge-1 score of ChatGPT's response with the impression section ($Impression_i$) of each similar report in the dynamic prompt, and average it to get the final evaluation result ($score$ in line 10) .
+Subsequently, we derive ``good response" and ``bad response" based on the pre-defined threshold and merge the outcomes into the iterative prompt ($Prompt_{Iter}$).
+Specifically, if the evaluated score is higher than the previously defined threshold ($score > Thre_S$), it is considered as a good response.
+Conversely, if the score is lower than the threshold, the response is considered as a bad response.
+We update the iterative prompt by integrating the feedback through our merging function ($M_{good}$ and $M_{bad}$).
+After constructing the iterative prompt, we feed it again into ChatGPT.
+Note that, this process is repeated until the maximum number of iterations ($iter = I$). {Details of iterative prompt design are described in the following subsection.}